ngs-docs/2023-snakemake-book-draft/src/beginner+/expand.md

 {{#include ../../code/examples/load_idlist_from/snakefile.load_txt}}
 ```

-and build sourmash signatures for it each accession.
+and build sourmash signatures for each accession.

 ### Loading a specific column from a CSV file